A. J. Ramos: Miami Marlins

 The Florida Marlins selected Ramos in the 21st round, with the 638th overall selection, of the 2009 Major League Baseball draft.
 Ramos was called up to the majors for the first time on September 4, 2012.
 In 2014, Ramos had a 7–0 win–loss record with a 2.11 earned run average.
 Ramos became the Marlins' closing pitcher in 2015, due to the struggles of Steve Cishek.
 In 2016, Ramos successfully converted his first 24 save opportunities, setting a franchise record.
 He was named to appear in the 2016 MLB All-Star Game.

 Ramos and the Marlins agreed on a $6.55 million salary for the 2017 season.

 New York Mets

-The New York Mets acquired Ramos from the Marlins in exchange for minor leaguers Merandy González and Ricardo Cespedes on July 28, 2017.
+On July 28, 2017, Ramos was traded to the New York Mets in exchange for minor leaguers Merandy González and Ricardo Cespedes.
 In May 2018, Ramos suffered a shoulder strain that would keep him out for the rest of the season.
 He became a free agent on October 29, 2018.